niksmac/Canned-Emails/contributing.md

   make your changes and create a `pull request`

+  It would be great if you could make new email commit in the **Email - Subject** format.

 ## Are you not a Developer ?

 Send your email to nikhil [at] lightrains [dot] com and i shall add it here...